Antiblanks/he-dan.antiblanks.com/_posts/2019-03-08-week-6-photo-bashing.markdown

 **Applying adjustment layers**

-I've applied a saturation adjustment layer to desaturate the image and knock out the colour to black and white, I've then applied a red colour fill that I've set to use the overlay blend mode and finally I've applied a levels adjustment layer to bring out the white and black to create more contrast and complete the vectorised look I'm after.
+I applied a saturation adjustment layer to completely desaturate the image, I then applied a red colour fill that I set to use the overlay blend mode and finally I applied a levels adjustment layer to bring out the white and black to create more contrast and complete the vectorised look I was after.

 ![](/assets/img/GAM720_PhotoBashing--006.png)

 **Introducing the third colour**

-I've introduced the blue from my colour palette to round off the image treatment.
-I've done this by selecting a colour range sampling a lighter pink / white colour from the previous image to isolate the highlights.
-I've then coloured this selection with the blue and applied the hue blend mode to the blue layer so that the blue colour only affects areas with colour and the white areas remain almost untouched.
+I introduced the blue from my colour palette to round off the image treatment.
+I did this by selecting a colour range sampling a lighter pink / white colour from the previous image to isolate the highlights.
+I then coloured the selection with the blue and applied the hue blend mode to the blue layer so that the blue colour only affects areas with colour and the white areas remain almost untouched.

 ![](/assets/img/GAM720_PhotoBashing--007.png)

 **Introducing the games master character**

-Finally I've introduced my first female games master character into the image to overlay the background and treated her with a similar set of filters as described above as well as adding some of my own shadows and lighting to get her to sit better within the environment.
-To make the subject stand out more over the background I've been more sensitive with the levels on the artistic cutout filter so that the treatment of the figure is a little less vectorised.
+Finally I introduced my first female games master character into the image to overlay the background and treated her with a similar set of filters as described above as well as adding some of my own shadows and lighting to have her sit better within the environment.
+To make the subject stand out more over the background I was more sensitive with the levels on the artistic cutout filter so that the treatment of the figure is a little less vectorised.

 ![](/assets/img/GAM720_PhotoBashing--008.png)